Projects

 Beaconsfield Yacht Club

-Built for par Paul Urgèle Gabriel Valois in 1810 and known as "The Grove," this modest construction served successively as a private residence, vineyard estate, and since 1979, a yacht club.
-The property stands as a significant element of Beaconsfield's waterfront heritage, marking two centuries of evolving relationships between the community and Lake Saint-Louis.
+Built in 1810 under the name "The Grove," the Beaconsfield Yacht Club building served in turn as a private residence, a vineyard estate, and, since 1979, a yacht club.
+It stands as a significant piece of Beaconsfield's riverside heritage, bearing witness to two centuries of history between the community and Lake Saint-Louis.

 Location